evidence-dev/evidence/sites/docs/pages/components/area-map.md

 <PropListing
 name="geoId"
 required
-options="geoJSON field name"
+options="geoJSON property name"
 >
-Column in the GeoJSON that uniquely identifies each feature.
+Property in the GeoJSON that uniquely identifies each feature.
 </PropListing>

 <PropListing